 reasons prior to receipt of the result notification.

 Circumstances not accepted as grounds for an

-- Claims of being unaware of, or not understanding the coursework
+- Claims of being unaware of, or not understanding the

-assessment rules and regulations.
+dissertation assessment rules and regulations.

 - Requests for further reviews of marking of a candidates'